josephburkhart/Octo-Maker/README.md

 ## Background
 ### Synthesis
 Octopods and stella octangulas are concave geometric solids with octahedral (**O<sub>h</sub>**) symmetry.
 Both shapes are readily accessible in seed-mediated nanoparticle synthesis [[1](https://doi.org/10.1039/C8NR07233G)].
 For example, octopods can be created from cubic seeds when metal atoms are deposited only along the vertices of the cube (i.e., crystal growth occurs in the [111] direction) [[2](https://doi.org/10.1021/ja308456w)].
 Stella octangulas can be created from octahedral seeds when metal atoms are deposited only on the faces of the octahedron (growth occurs in the [111] direction).
-When the branches of octopods and stella octangulas are flattened or rounded, rather ten sharp, they are said to be "truncated."
+When the branches of octopods and stella octangulas are flattened or rounded, rather than sharp, they are said to be "truncated."

 ### Dimensions
 Both geometries are completely constrained by 3 dimensions (see images below):